 Most people start buying more expensive things when their income increases so pay attention to lifestyle inflation and fix it.

-It’s why people can work for 10 years, earn more with different job promotions but still have no significant savings.
+It’s why people can work for 10 years, and earn more with different job promotions but still have no significant savings.
 It’s because as they earn more, they spend more instead of saving more.

 To curb or fix this, pay attention to your expenses so that you don’t spend up to what you earn, spend all that you earn. 🌚